caoccao/swc4j/docs/tutorials/tutorial_08_deobfuscate.md

 1+1
 ```

-As we can see, `Swc4jPluginHostJsFuckDecoder` delivers the transformed code in 1 pass which means there is no intermediate iterations any more so that the performance is much better.
+As we can see, `Swc4jPluginHostJsFuckDecoder` delivers the transformed code in 1 pass which means there are no intermediate iterations any more so that the performance is much better.

 It calls `Swc4jPluginVisitorJsFuckDecoder` internally.
 And the source code of `Swc4jPluginVisitorJsFuckDecoder` is very simple as follows.